espmancer/fardthon/README.md

 # fardthon
 Python-built maybe esolang.
 Only uses the word "fard".
 At the moment I'm only doing control flow.
+NOTE: All of the actual code is generated from ChatGPT, if this wasn't a joke language I'd actually work to learn how to make a parser and such.

 ## Structure
 Each code line is prefaced with a header: